 - 9. What happens if we can't collect your personal information?

-- 12. Using your personal information
+- 12. How do we use your personal information?

 - 13. Disclosure of personal information